 Then I visited the Sula Vineyards in Nashik, Maharashtra.

 One word- exhilarating!

-Too many novels and movies had painted this picture of a vineyard as a place of soft sunshine bouncing off the green vines and bunches of delicious grapes ready to be plucked.
+Too many novels and movies had painted a vineyard as a place of soft sunshine bouncing off the green vines, bunches of delicious grapes ready to be plucked.

-I was ready for my adventure except in my scene the sun blazed with all its might.
-Right away, I signed up for a tour and wine tasting session.
+This was an adventure I had been gearing for all my life.
+Except in my reality, the sun blazed with all its might that day.
+It was a relief to sign up for a tour and wine tasting session, right away.

-As for the wine tasting session, it was a revelation.
+As for the tasting session, it was a revelation.

 There were six varieties to savour.
 Lesson also included how to hold a flute, swirl, sniff and sip.

 Sauvignon blanc, Cabernet Merlot, Chenin blanc, Late harvest, Brut, Rosé all seemed so exotic.
 The lessons have faded.
 All I remember feeling very wise at the end of it.

 In the words of Tyrion Lannister, “I drink and I know things.”